 However, insurers may have an even bigger opportunity to grow the overall pie by marketing additional coverages for emerging risks.
 As the threat landscape for small businesses expands, the survey found many respondents worried about being exposed to new types of losses than what’s normally covered by traditional policies.
 For example, respondents showed the most concern about rising cyber risks in an increasingly digital economy, and as a result, many are more open to buying stand-alone cyber insurance coverage.

-At the same time, pandemic-related lockdowns spurred greater interest in business interruption coverage, along with the idea of “work from home” policies covering business-related liabilities, equipment, worker injuries, and data security.
+At the same time, pandemic-related lockdowns spurred greater interest in business interruption coverage, along with the idea of “work from home” policies covering business-related liabilities, equipment, worker injuries and data security.
 Coverage for such risks usually apply to people who own and run a business out of their homes, such as “Working From Home Insurance” offered by AXA UK.2 But those with brick-and-mortar offices who have remote employees working part- or full-time will likely need more flexible terms or a brand-new policy.

 Such coverage could also appeal to gig workers serving as independent contractors out of their personal properties—such as insurance offered to Uber drivers that kicks in when they’re working, defaulting to their own personal auto insurance when they’re offline.3

 Given the uncertain nature of business conditions during and perhaps long after the pandemic, many respondents indicated that annual reviews and onetime coverage adjustments may no longer be a feasible model.
 Nearly two-thirds feel they should be able to alter coverage and premium charges throughout the year as conditions change.
 However, the top reasons for seeking such flexibility were not cost-focused as only about one in five said they were simply looking “to pay less.”
-Instead, respondents were more interested in optimizing their coverage (figure 2).
+Instead, respondents were more interested in optimising their coverage (figure 2).

 One example is being able to turn off coverage during down periods, such as pay-as-you-go workers’ compensation policies, like the one offered by The Hartford.4 Such coverage can be adjusted when small businesses lay off workers, as was done during COVID-19–related shutdowns, or hit a seasonal lull.
 Policies could also be shorter-term, with nearly half of respondents indicating they would rather pay a variable monthly fee based on insured asset usage.